N0taN3rd/Squidwarc/manual/configuration.md

 # Crawl Configuration

 ### Fields

-Squidwarc uses `json` for its crawl configuration files and a
+Squidwarc uses `json` for its crawl configuration files and seedList files.

+The schema of the allowed values of the configuration file is displayed below
 ```
 {
     use: string